xmos/lib_src/lib_src/doc/rst/lib_src.rst

 Known Issues
 ------------

-The logic that decides on the correct FIR functions to call is implemented using function pointers.
-The current version of tools at the time of authoring (14.1.2) has limited support for function pointers and is unable to correctly resolve memory usage.
-A workaround is included using the ``#pragma stackfunction`` pragma which allows memory usage to be reconciled, but results in a "Maybe" status result in the resource usage report.
-Improved support for function pointers is planned in future versions of the tools and will address the memory usage reporting issue.
-This issue does not affect the robustness or performance of the library, only the reported resource usage.

 Certain ASRC configurations, mainly conversions between 176.4/192KHz to 176.4/192KHz, require greater than 100MHz for a single audio channel and so cannot currently be run in real time on a single core.
 The performance limit for a single core on a 500MHz xCORE-200 device is 100MHz (500/5), due to a 5 stage pipeline.
 A number of potential optimizations have been identified to permit these rates: